 When to Contact a Medical Professional

-Call your health care provider if you notice symptoms of MEN I or have a family history of this condition.
+Contact your provider if you notice symptoms of MEN I or have a family history of this condition.

 Screening close relatives of people affected with this disorder is recommended.